 Jar Jar Binks.
 Midichlorians.
 Jake Lloyd.
 I won’t argue that these things are not terrible – but I will argue that at least they’re memorably terrible.
 At least I laughingly eye-roll at Cabbage Patch Anakin howling and declaring, "Now THIS is podracing!" rather than emotionlessly stare at the screen wondering if I’ll even feel joy again.

 The truth is the overwhelming stink wafting off "The Phantom Menace" – and make no mistake, it really stinks – tends to mask the few glimmers of good stuff in here.
-Liam Neeson provides a commanding presence that the rest of the prequels would never recover (and bless his heart, Ewan McGregor is trying in these things), and the big climactic battle with the sadly underutilized Darth Maul is arguably the best sequence from the prequels, with a sense of weight and grandiosity to the lightsaber duels that the later prequels would neglect for toy sales – not to mention the awesome "Duel of the Fates" scoring it all.
-Plus, this is seemingly the last of Lucas’ "Star Wars" films that would feature characters mostly walking through real worlds, whereas the later prequels would blue-screen people roaming through shiny PS3 backgrounds.
+Liam Neeson provides a commanding presence that the rest of the prequels would never recover – and bless his heart, Ewan McGregor is trying in these things.
+The big climactic battle with the sadly underutilized Darth Maul is also arguably the best sequence from the prequels, with a sense of weight and grandiosity to the lightsaber duels that the later prequels would neglect for toy sales – not to mention the awesome "Duel of the Fates" scoring it all.
+Plus, this is seemingly the last of Lucas’ "Star Wars" films that would feature characters mostly walking through real environments, whereas the later prequels would blue-screen people roaming through shiny PS3 backgrounds.
 There are actual places in "Phantom Menace," making its crap adventure at least feel like a real adventure.

 The ultimate question when deciding between "Attack of the Clones" and "The Phantom Menace" is which one would I actually rather watch?
 If I was locked into a very dorky "Saw"-esque death trap that forced me to watch one of these two films or have my voice surgically changed to Jar Jar Binks’, which one would I choose?
 And I’d choose "Phantom Menace" every time, because at least it bothers to be iconically bad, whereas "Attack of the Clones" would just be another death trap in its own right, murdering me slowly yet surely of sad boredom.